 In business districts B2 and higher, there are no required front or side yard setbacks, as is appropriate for dense, pedestrian-oriented corridors.
 Mixed-use buildings in these districts are required to provide 10 percent landscaped open space and 15-20 percent usable open space.
-These open space requirements can be difficult to meet given the constraints discussed below.
-Apartment uses in business districts are subject to larger open space requirements, which are an even greater constraint.
+While these open space requirements could be difficult to meet given the constraints discussed below, they are far more manageable than those for residential uses.
+Apartment uses in business districts are subject to dimensional restrictions similar to those discussed above.
+They could be, but have not been, amended to encourage housing.
+(Section 5.5.2(A), B District Yard and Open Space Requirements)